etcimon/libwasm/README.md

 ### Enabling hmr for existing projects

-Update to `>=0.2.x` and add the same configuration mentioned above but also rerun `dub run spasm:bootstrap-webpack` in your projects root folder.
-This will update your dev-server.js and your spa.js and spasm.js modules.
+Update to `>=0.2.x` and add the same configuration mentioned above but also rerun `dub run libwasm:bootstrap-webpack` in your projects root folder.
+This will update your dev-server.js and your spa.js and libwasm.js modules.

 ### How it works